leonjza/frida-boot/course/0-getting-started/code.md

 ## Code inside the container

 The container has `vim` installed.
 So, if you are comfortable with that, simply edit away in there.
-The only excercise where this approach will probably not work great will be when we get to building more complex Frida agents with `frda-compile`.
+The only exercise where this approach will probably not work great will be when we get to building more complex Frida agents with `frida-compile`.

 ## Code outside of the container, but mounted